One of two Canadians accused by China of spying set to begin trial

 Kovrig, a former diplomat, is due to go on trial on Monday in Beijing.

-There was a small police presence on Friday morning outside the Dandong Intermediate People's Court, which sits along the Yalu River opposite North Korea, the isolated country that Spavor regularly visited in his business career.
+Police set up a cordon on Friday morning outside the Dandong Intermediate People's Court, which sits along the Yalu River opposite North Korea, the isolated country that Spavor regularly visited in his business career.

+Just before 9 am (0100GMT), court vans with a police car escort arrived at the court house, though it was not possible to see if Spavor was in any of the vehicles.
+The trial is expected to start at 10 am (0200GMT).

 The trial dates were announced by Canada just as the United States and China were preparing to hold high-level talks in Alaska, the first since U.S. President Joe Biden took office, which have proven to be contentious.